mcquill99/SoftwareEngineeringPractice/README.md

 To Change For Friday:
 ---------------------
-- Update Class Diagram to reflect use of APIs
+- [X] Update Class Diagram to reflect use of APIs - Sean
 - Update Naming of Classes to better reflect API
 - Change Account Structure to remove BankAccount objects in favor of CheckingAccounts